SystemsApproach/tcpcc/variants.rst

 a number of reasons.
 One is that a simpler solution for some types of streaming traffic emerged in the form of *DASH (Dynamic Adaptive Streaming over HTTP)*.
-DASH is only suitable for non-real-time media (e.g. watching movies) but that turns out to be a large percentage of the media traffic that runs across the Internet—in fact, it is a large percentage of *all* Internet traffic.
+DASH is only suitable for non-real-time media (e.g., watching movies) but that turns out to be a large percentage of the media traffic that runs across the Internet—in fact, it is a large percentage of *all* Internet traffic.